JakubNei/mcs-ICodeCompiler/README.md

 0. Compile mcs.dll with .NET subset for Unity provided by Microsoft Visual Tools for Unity.
 0. The modified driver is then used to implement ICodeCompiler interface.

-Note that this way mcs.dll is compiled for dynamic compilation thus it uses System.Reflection.Emit as it parses the code.
+This way mcs.dll is compiled for dynamic compilation thus it uses System.Reflection.Emit as it parses the code.
 That means it is only compatible with platforms where emiting is available on.

 Dynamic compilation means your code is compiled into System.Reflection.Emit.AssemblyBuilder.